-It’s fairly obvious to me what the problem is and you may find yourself in a similar situation.
+It’s usually fairly obvious to me what the problem is — you may find yourself in a similar situation.
 If not, try some of the other fixes that I’ve described.

-- 10 Quick Fixes for Problem Faucets
+- 10 Quick Fixes For Problem Faucets

-- How to Fix Whining Water Pipes video
+- How To Fix Whining Water Pipes (video)

 - What You Should Look For When Hiring A Plumber